Robert Ford (outlaw): Later years

 Public opinion turned against the Fords for betraying their gang leader, and Robert was seen as a coward and traitor for killing James.
 This sentiment clashed with the general public opinion at the time of James's death that it had been time for James to be stopped by any means.
 For a period, Robert earned money by posing for photographs as "the man who killed Jesse James" in dime museums.
 He also appeared on stage with his brother Charles, reenacting the murder in a touring stage show.

-Charles, terminally ill with tuberculosis and addicted to morphine, died by suicide on May 6, 1884.
+Charles, terminally ill with tuberculosis and addicted to morphine, committed suicide on May 6, 1884.
 Soon afterward, Robert Ford and Dick Liddil relocated to Las Vegas, New Mexico, where they opened a saloon.
 According to legend, Ford had a shooting contest with Jose Chavez y Chavez, a comrade-in-arms of Billy the Kid's during the Lincoln County War.
 Ford lost the contest and left town.

 On December 26, 1889, Ford survived an attempt on his life in Kansas City, Kansas, when an assailant tried to slit his throat.
 Within a few years, Ford settled in Colorado, where he opened a saloon and gambling house in Walsenburg.
 When silver was found in Creede, Ford closed his saloon and opened one there.

 Ford purchased a lot and on May 29, 1892, opened Ford's Exchange, said to have been a dance hall.
 Six days later, the entire business district, including Ford's Exchange, burned to the ground in a major fire.
 Ford erected a tent saloon to operate from temporarily until his former establishment could be rebuilt.